ibi1995/JWELREY_AMAZON/README.md

 ### Country Analysis:
 1) Incorporate a breakdown of listings by the countries of origin.
-2) Allow users to discern patterns and preferences specific to different regions.
+2) Allow users to discover patterns and preferences specific to different regions.

-The dashboard offers a simple interactive features and easy to understand and keep a track of top rated products, more listing data can be loaded onto this dashboard and it will be aurmtaically updated showing the newest top listing, their categrories, country and availability.

-### sentiment analysis with chatgpt
+### Sentiment analysis with chatgpt
 I fed the list of the top most frequently occurring words from both Amazon KSA and UAE datasets into ChatGPT.
-The goal is to obtain a basic overview of similarities and differences between the two countries bellow are the findings:
+The goal was to obtain a basic overview of similarities and differences between the two countries bellow are the findings:

 #### UAE Preferences:
 - The presence of terms like "Pandora" and "Swarovski" suggests a potential sentiment of sophistication and luxury.